Coefficient Determination for Non-Linear Schr\"odinger Equations on manifolds: The Euclidean Case

 The remainder of this section is divided as follows.
 We briefly recall the construction of approximate geometric optics solutions for the linear Schr\"odinger equation in section \ref{e_s3.1}.
 In section \ref{e_s3.2}, we use the convexity of $M$ to show that the source-to-solution map determines the amplitudes of these solutions in $\Omega$, and hence also the sources $f_j$ up to a small error.
 Finally, in section \ref{e_s3.3}, we show how the solutions generated by these sources can be used to recover the coefficients.

-\subsection{Geometric optics solutions}
+\subsection{Geometric Optics Solutions}

-In this section, we recall the construction of approximate geometric optics solutions to the linear Schr\"odinger equation.
-The details are largely the same as those elsewhere in the literature (e.g. \cite{KS1} and \cite{KaKu,KKL1,Ralston}), but we give them below for the reader's convenience.
-Let us begin by considering the homogeneous linear Schr\"odinger equation The construction is based on the use of the ansatz where $\tau>0$ is a large parameter, $c>0$ is some constant, $\xi\in\R^{n}$, and the $a_k$ are functions to be determined.\\
+In this section, we recall the construction of geometric optics solutions to the linear Schr\"odinger equation.
+The details are largely the same as those elsewhere in the literature (e.g. \cite{Kian_Soc_SIAM}), but we give them below for the reader's convenience.
+Let us begin by considering the homogeneous linear Schr\"odinger equation

-Computing the Schr\"odinger operator applied to $U$ immediately yields where $\mathcal{T}_\xi=\sum_{l=1}^n\xi^l\p_{x^l}$ is the transport operator in the $\xi$ direction.
+The construction is based on the use of the ansatz where $\tau>0$ is a large parameter, $c>0$ is some constant, $\xi\in\R^{n}$, and the amplitudes $a_k$ are to be determined.
+We insert $U$ to the Schr\"odinger operator to deduce where $\mathcal{T}_\xi=\sum_{l=1}^n\xi^l\p_{x^l}$ is the transport operator in the $\xi$ direction.
 We require the right-hand side of the above to vanish in powers of $\tau$.
 In particular, this imposes the condition that and that the amplitude functions $a_k$ satisfy the transport equations